Totes5706/HackTheBox/README.md

 ```
-Our scan reveals only one open port to dissect, port 80 a web server.
+Our scan reveals only one open port to dissect; port 80 a web server.
 The first thing to snoop in this situation is the website connected to this IP.

 We can see in the browser that we have a very simplistic web interface to deal with.